rackerlabs/devsite/source/_posts/2014-07-24-i-have-a-cloud-dot-dot-dot-now-what-part-1-building-a-3-tier-webapp.markdown

 the scene, we will be reviewing how to build the [Encoder project](https://github.com/metral/touchstone/tree/master/encoder), a webapp that that allows a user to submit a video file and convert it to the AVI, MKV, OGG and WEBM formats.

-Many intricate decisions were made for the Encoder project itself and the technologies chosen are not prescriptive, but nevertheless, the following is the proposed architecture for the Encoder
+Note, many intricate decisions were made for the Encoder project itself and the technologies chosen are not prescriptive, but nevertheless, the following is the proposed architecture for the Encoder
 webapp: